 Rainfall-induced changes in seasonal bird behavior can also negatively impact species populations, especially those that are migratory.
 Annual variation in tropical rainfall and food resources are associated with substantial changes in the timing of spring departure for American Redstarts, while trans-Saharan migrants adjust their autumn migration timing according to temperature and precipitation effects.
 Rainstorms also tend to ground birds, preventing the start or continuation of long-distance migratory journeys.

-Without immediate action, climate change is projected to increase the frequency with which birds have to weather heavy precipitation events.
+Without immediate action, climate change is projected to increase the frequency and variability of heavy precipitation events that both birds and people will need to weather.
 But we can help.
-Lowering carbon emissions will help slow global warming and reduce the risk that these birds will face.
-More immediately, you can make sure that birds have access to dry seed, keep extra-large capacity feeders for use in inclement weather, scatter seed in sheltered places, and provide bird houses both for breeding and during the off-season.
-You never know when a bird will need a shelter from the storm!
+Lowering carbon emissions will slow the rate global temperature rise and reduce the risks that vulnerable birds will face.
+More immediately, you can make sure that birds have access to dry seed, keep extra-large capacity feeders for use in inclement weather, and provide bird houses year-round.
+You never know when a bird will need shelter from the storm.